GoogleCloudPlatform/cloud-deploy-samples/custom-targets/vertex-ai/advanced_quickstart/ADVANCED_QUICKSTART.md

 Promote the model in `dev` endpoint to `prod` by using the `gcloud deploy releases promote command`

-Since this is the first deployment to that target, we will skipping directly to the `stable` phase, where 100% of the traffic goes to the model.
+Since this is the first deployment to that target, we will skip directly to the `stable` phase, where 100% of the traffic goes to the model.
 ```shell
 gcloud deploy releases promote --release release-001 --delivery-pipeline=vertex-ai-cloud-deploy-pipeline --project=$PROJECT_ID --region=$REGION --starting-phase-id stable